-Density will only increase by one level on adjacent lots. i.e. single family housing must be separated from row housing with duplex housing.
+Density will only increase by one level on adjacent lots. i.e. single detached housing must be separated from row housing with semi-detached housing.

 4.3 HEIGHT

 Height can only increase by one storey on adjacent lots. i.e. a three storey building is only permitted adjacent to a two storey building.